HnKnA/ReactJS-Intensive-Assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Access the application by using public hosted link
+## Access the application Using Public Hosted Link

-Open the link on your web browser:
+Open the application in your web browser:
 ### `https://at-reactjs-intensive-1b521d331384.herokuapp.com`

 ## Run the app locally

-Clone the code from the Github's repository with:
+Clone the code from GitHub repository:

 ### `git clone https://github.com/HnKnA/ReactJS-Intensive-Assignment.git`